-The Park categorisation applies to dedicated areas of greenspace contained within the Crown reserves.
-The categorisation enables these spaces to be used and developed to complement social and passive recreational activities.
+The Park categorisation applies to dedicated areas of green space contained within the Crown reserves.
+The categorisation enables these spaces to be used and developed to complement social and passive recreational activities. (c) to improve the land in such a way as to promote and facilitate its use to achieve the other core objectives for its management.